On the resilience of cellular networks: how can national roaming help?: Related Work

-\textbf{National Roaming/infrastructure sharing: }As resilience can be improved by increasing redundancy and over-provisioning \cite{ENISA2010}, some studies investigated how infrastructure sharing can help from an economic or operations perspective \cite{frisanco2008infrastructure, zheng2017economic}, increase rate coverage probability \cite{jurdi2018modeling, sanguanpuak2018infrastructure}, or distribute the load evenly over the network \cite{difranceso14}.
-Different from the studies that focus on infrastructure sharing \cite{panchal2013mobile}, we focus on the special case of \textit{national roaming} where every user can use every existing BS of any MNO.
+Different from the studies that focus on infrastructure sharing \cite{panchal2013mobile, meddour2011role}, we focus on the special case of \textit{national roaming} where every user can use every existing BS of any MNO, { similar to the approaches in \cite{ENISA2010} and \cite{oughton2023policy}}.
 We investigate the entire network and focus on improving resilience instead of purely on maintaining higher capacity.
 Moreover, since our goal is to quantify the full potential of national roaming, rather than considering national roaming only as a backup implemented in exceptional cases such as post-disasters or for a single MNO, we explore it as a default mode of operation where all MNOs can use each other's network for serving the customers in the most efficient way.
-Therefore, this can be considered as the best case scenario where all MNOs are in business agreement.
-Note that the economic implications, e.g., settling the roaming costs, are beyond the scope of our paper.
+Therefore, this can be considered as the best case scenario where all MNOs are in business agreement { and operating with a shared core network}.
+Note that the economic implications, e.g., settling the roaming costs, are beyond the scope of our paper. {Please refer to \cite{hou2020economics} for a thorough discussion on the economic aspects of infrastructure sharing.}